 If you’ve been in business for some time, you might have made some mistakes in the past that make you cringe when you recall them.
 These are my pick of the seven biggest consulting blunders to avoid.

-Promise What You Can’t Deliver
+Promising What You Can’t Deliver

 Your business needs clients to survive.
-So it is not unusual for you to go overboard and promise anything to attract or keep a customer.
+As a result, it is not unusual for you to go overboard and promise anything to attract or keep a customer.
 But this is a huge mistake.
 If you over-promise and under-deliver, you will lose your customer when you cannot deliver as promised.

 Not Knowing the Project Scope

 When a customer calls you to make inquiries, he or she is often most interested in your prices.
 Avoid the temptation to give a quote without knowing the entire project scope.
 Instead of allowing the customer to lure you straight into discussing price, ask yourself, are you selling value or price?

 Focus the customer’s attention on the value that he/she will derive from doing business with you.
-To get a good knowledge of the project scope, you have to put a system in place.
+To get expert knowledge of the project scope, put a system in place.
 If possible, let the customer give a detailed written document of their objectives and the project scope.
 Don’t give a quote or talk about cost without knowing the project scope.

 Arguing With Your Client

-But if at the end of the day the client’s requests prove too much for you to bear, it is better to part ways in peace than arguing.
+But if the client’s requests prove too much for you to bear, it is better to part ways in peace than arguing.
 Arguing is not professional.If possible, let the customer give a detailed written document of their objectives and the project scope.
 Click To Tweet

-Using the Wrong Staff or Technology
+Using the Wrong Employee or Technology

 Not Seeking Expert Advice